CharlesWiltgen/how-to-podcast/itunes.md

 ### Reviews/Ratings/Downloads improve iTunes rankings

-Many podcasting experts will tell you that reviews, ratings, and downloads affect iTunes rankings.
+Many podcasting experts will tell you that reviews, ratings, and downloads can improve your iTunes rankings.

+As a result, podcasters who don’t know any better spend hours trying to “game” iTunes by trading fake reviews and ratings with other podcasters.

-They are wrong.
+That is a tragedy, because those “experts” are wrong.

 , so there's really no reason to waste time trying to game iTunes this way.
 My 2¢: Spend that time on marketing!